linards-kalvans/gardening-app/ai-agents/04-plant-database-specialist.md

 - Practical growing advice for hobbyists

 Ensure all plant data is accurate, practical, and specifically tailored to Northern European growing conditions.

+**Testing Requirements:**
+- Write tests for plant data validation and accuracy
+- Write tests for search and filtering functionality
+- Write tests for companion planting logic
+- Write tests for climate-specific plant recommendations
+- Write tests for data integrity and relationships
+- Include performance tests for large plant database queries
 ```

 ## Key Skills